emaicus/Rangers-and-Ruffians/female_races.md

   * **Winged feet**: You have advantage on acrobatics checks.

 ##### General Abilities:
-  * **Sleepless**: Elves can rest without sleeping for one day, allowing them to keep watch long into the night.
+  * **Sleepless**: Your can rest without sleeping for one day, allowing you to keep watch long into the night.
 Resting at night counts as sleep even if you are awake.
   * **Low-Light Vision**: You can see in low light.
   * **Detect Magic**: You are able to perform magic detection checks.